Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: Nonshifted calculus of variations on time scales with -differentiable

-In this section, we recall the non shifted calculus of variations on general time scales originally developed in \cite{torr14}, see also \cite[Section~9]{cres9}.
-Let $L$ be a Lagrangian \textit{i.e.} a continuous map of class $\CC^1$ in its two first variables:
+In this section, we recall some results on nonshifted calculus of variations on general time scales provided in \cite{cres9,torr14,hils6}.
+Let $L$ be a Lagrangian \textit{i.e.} a continuous map of class $\CC^1$ in its two first variables

-and let $\L$ be the following (non shifted) Lagrangian functional:
+and let $\L$ be the following (nonshifted) Lagrangian functional: